Navah Perlman: Education and career

 Perlman graduated from Brown University in 1992, having switched her major from music to art.
 She also studied at Juilliard.

 In addition to her solo piano career, she frequently performs chamber music, including with violinist Philippe Quint and cellist Zuill Bailey as the Perlman/Quint/Bailey Trio.
 She is the Artistic Director of LPS Pro Musica in Lake Placid, New York.

 Personal life

 At age 19, she began showing symptoms of rheumatoid arthritis.
 As of 2008, she and her husband Robert D. Frost have four children.

+In 2020, with live music performances cancelled due to the COVID-19 pandemic, Perlman began a career in cake baking.
+She launched her business, with the name Frosted by Navah, in December of that year, specialising in artistic designs such as buttercream flowers.
+The business remains successful as of 2025, with demand consistently exceeding the rate at which Perlman produces the cakes.